Lululemon Wunder Under Crop III Review

 Ease of Movement

-Comfort & Fit
+Comfort and Fit

 These pants were not the most comfortable pair either.
 The discomfort starts with putting them on.
 We felt like we were trying to squeeze ourselves into them.
 We tried on the next size up to be sure we had the right size, and the larger ones were clearly too big.
 These leggings are just designed to be extra tight.
 The fabric on this pair is highly compressive, which helps tone and lift your behind, but is not comfortable for all-day wear.
 In the fine balance between compressive and constricting, this crop overshot the mark a little bit.
 The waistband sits a little low as well, which means you might get the dreaded muffin top, and/or find yourself pulling them up a lot during class.
 There is a high-waisted version of this pant available if you prefer your leggings to sit a little higher.

 If there is one category that this model stands out in, it's style.
-The fabric and seaming have a luxe look to them, and this pair is clearly made with attention to detail.
-Even the hidden key pocket is meticulously made, so that you are never folding forward and cursing those extra (and unnecessary?) layers in your pants.
+The fabric and seaming have a luxe look to them, and this pair is made with attention to detail.
+Even the hidden key pocket is meticulously made so that you are never folding forward and cursing those extra (and unnecessary?) layers in your pants.
 There are constant updates to the color and print options for this pant, so you're sure to find a design or hue that suits you.

 The Lululemon Wunder Under Crop III pant looks good on, but that comes at the expense of comfort and performance.
 The heavy material is highly compressive, which is nice for aesthetic purposes, but it left us feeling constricted and uncomfortable.
-In our search for the perfect pair of yoga pants that offer support, performance and all-day comfort, these ones missed the mark.
+In our search for the perfect pair of yoga pants that offer support, performance and all-day comfort, these missed the mark.